-The Artscape Theatre Centre, which belongs to the provincial administration, was opened on 19 May 1971 as the Nico Malan Theatre Centre.
-In line with the new South African political dispensation and the concurrent changes the complex was renamed to Artscape in March 2001.
+Artscape Theatre Centre, which belongs to the provincial administration, was opened on 19 May 1971 as the Nico Malan Theatre Centre.

-CAPAB programmed and managed the Nico Malan Theatre Centre as a production house with four arts companies – orchestra, opera, ballet and drama.
-These companies had full-time artistes, technical and administrative staff.
+The Cape Performing Arts Board (CAPAB) that was instituted in the early 1960’s, programmed and managed the then Nico Malan Theatre Centre as a production house with four arts companies – orchestra, opera, ballet, and drama.
+These companies had full-time artists, technical and administrative staff.

 Since 1994 government policy changed dramatically.
 All performing arts boards were transformed to playhouses and the various arts companies had to become independent.
-Artscape was launched on 27 March 1999 to replace CAPAB.
+Thus in line with the new South African political dispensation and the concurrent changes, a concert was held to launch Artscape on 27 March 1999 to replace CAPAB, while the name change took official effect circa 2000 .
 Today it manages the theatre venues and provides essential technical and specialised services on a semi-commercial basis.
 The emphasis is on sustainable theatre practice, education and development.

 One-Stop-Shop of Creative Excellence

 Between Table Mountain and Table Bay, the City of Cape Town boasts a cosmopolitan mix of historic and modern landmarks.
 One of these is the Artscape Theatre Centre on the Foreshore, home to the Artscape performing arts company.

 Originally established 40 years ago as the official performing arts council for the Western Cape, Artscape has today developed into a vibrant, multifunctional creative arts centre, offering exceptional venue facilities and specialist theatrical services.

 With its close proximity to Cape Town’s central business district, the new International Convention Centre and the V & A Waterfront, Artscape is ideally situated to serve the Cape’s performing arts, film, tourism, entertainment, conference, and exhibition industries.